rumere/mariners/README.md

   * also, will allow for direct links and keep the refresh button from going back home.
 * make authentication middleware
 * make inviteonly a real thing :)
-* remove payment conbtrols from unpaid events
+* remove payment controls from unpaid events
 * check event dates for visibility
 * more permisiions checking for secondary roles
 * also check permissions on the server side, duh.